lierdakil/pandoc-crossref/README.md

 * `i` -- object number, possibly with chapter number (if `chapter=True`)
 * `t` -- object caption, as given in source Markdown

+Also there is a number of specific variables that are meaningful only in certain contexts:

 * `ccs` -- collected subfigure captions.
 Only applicable to `subfigureTemplate`.
 Collected captions will be separated by `ccsDelim` and individual captions will be printed with `ccsTemplate`.
 See [Subfigures](#subfigures)
+* `suf` -- reference suffix, applicable to `refIndexTemplate`, `subfigureRefIndexTemplate`
+* `s` -- subfigure index, applicable to `subfigureRefIndexTemplate`

 `xPrefixTemplate`, where `x` is `fig`, `eqn`, etc, are a special case.
 Those don't have `t` variable, since there is no caption in source markdown, but instead have `p` variable, that binds to relevant `xPrefix`.
 This is done this way, since actual prefix vaule can depend on `i`.